kubeflow/website/content/docs/started/getting-started-k8s.md

      The value of this variable cannot be greater than 25 characters.
 It must contain just the directory name, not the full path to the directory.
      The content of this directory is described in the next section.
-   * **${PROJECT}** - the _name_ of the GCP project where you want Kubeflow deployed.
-   * When you run `kfctl init` you need to choose to use either IAP or basic authentication, as described below.
-   * `kfctl generate all` attempts to fetch your email address from your credential.
-If it can't find a valid email address, you need to pass a valid email address with flag `--email <your email address>`.
-This email address becomes an administrator in the configuration of your Kubeflow deployment.

 1. Check the resources deployed in namespace `kubeflow`: